Last updated July 24, 2024.

 One human trial found that MSG caused headaches, muscle tightness, numbness, tingling, general weakness, and flushing in some study participants.

-Some researchers posit that MSG may cross the blood-brain barrier leading to raised glutamate levels, but we don’t know this for sure.
+Some researchers posit that MSG may cross the blood-brain barrier leading to raised glutamate levels, but this is not known for sure.

 It’s notoriously difficult to study neurotransmitter levels in the human brain.